-A deal with Winston Peters?
-New National leader Todd Muller doesn't rule it out
+New National leader: Simon Bridges gives emotional speech after being ousted by Todd Muller

 "It's been a heck of a ride," he said.

-He said it's been a roller coaster where the highs were highs, and the lows were lows.
+He said it's been a roller coaster, where the highs were highs, and the lows were lows.

 He acknowledged a few issues National had while he was in charge, such as Jami-Lee Ross, but did not mention him by name.